-Limited slots are available for a new eight‐week summer STEM program for K‐5 children.
-The curriculum is designed and taught by Columbia University‐affiliated faculty and students (from Teachers College and School of Engineering and Applied Sciences).
+8-10 week summer STEM program for K-6 children with a curriculum designed and taught by Columbia University‐affiliated faculty and students (from Teachers College and School of Engineering and Applied Sciences).
 Weekly sessions follow themes such as biomedical engineering, structural design, and green energy.
 Each theme will be explored through different lenses of science.
 Each session will involve hands‐on experiments and will be “maker” focused.
 Children will leave HYPOTHEkids summer program with:

 - A love of science,